biocatiit/website/content/news/2026_everything_biosaxs12.rst

             on the BioCAT beamline (Sector 18 at the APS) after the lecture portion of the course.

-            The lectures will take place from 10/7/25 to 10/10/25 and are entirely virtual (via Zoom).
-Data collection will occur the week of 10/23/25.
+            The lectures will take place from 10/27/26 to 10/30/26 and are entirely virtual (via Zoom).
+Data collection will occur the week of 11/3/26 or 11/9/26.
             See the schedule below for details.

     .. column::